pezy/CppPrimer/ch14/README.md

 ## Exercise 14.10

->Describe the behaviour of the Sales_data input operator if given the following input:
+>Describe the behavior of the Sales_data input operator if given the following input:

 - (a) 0-201-99999-9 10 24.95
 - (b) 10 24.95 0-210-99999-9

 - (a) correct format.
-- (b) ilegal input.
+- (b) illegal input.
 But `0-210-99999-9` will be converted to a float stored in this object.
 As a result, the data inside will be a wrong one.

 Output: `10 24 22.8 0.95`